simmy15/ML/ReadMe.txt

-Hello this is a Machine Learning Project
+Greetings Everyone this is a Machine Learning Project